giachello/mlgw/README.md

 ### MasterLink Gateway official commands: Lights and Virtual Buttons

-The normal MasterLink Gateway Protocol forwards the following commands: Virtual Buttons, Light commands, Control commands, Picture and Sound Status, Source Status, and "All Standby".
+The normal MasterLink Gateway Protocol forwards the following commands: Virtual Buttons, Light / Control commands, Picture and Sound Status, Source Status, and "All Standby".

 The `mlgw` component forwards these commands as events on the Home Assistant Events bus and you can use them by listening to them.
 You can see what events fire with the Home Assistant "Events" UI.
 (Developer tools->Events->Listen to Events and type: `mlgw.MLGW_telegram` in the field on the bottom of the page).

 For example, if the user selects `LIGHT-1` on their Beo4 or BeoRemoteOne remote control, an Event in Home assistant will allow you to control your lights or a scene.
 Note that Light and Control events are only supported by the [devices listed here](http://mlgw.bang-olufsen.dk/source/documents/MLGW%20product%20compatibility.doc).

 The following Event Automation catches "All Standby" (which means the entire B&O system is turned off).
-You can use it to turn off spotify streaming:
+You can use it to turn off Spotify streaming:

 ![All Standby Event](./all_standby_event.png)